 - improvements to the web content management procurement process, ensuring that accessibility compliance is an essential functional requirement

 - improved advice for web content developers and software vendors regarding accessibility standards

 - the development of Universal Design Guidelines – Built Form, an Australian university-first, to inform, guide and support the development of a physical environment that is welcoming and inclusive for all people

 - a large program of works to address access and inclusion issues in existing buildings and facilities

 - the appointment of two part-time disability advisers to provide resources and support to staff with disability

-- increased collaboration with the Disability Services Commission through the preparation of a series of audio-visual material regarding universal design and intended for use as an academic resource for students.
+- increased collaboration with the Department of Communities through the preparation of a series of audio-visual material regarding universal design and intended for use as an academic resource for students.
 This builds on the Housing Industry Association’s ‘Liveable Housing Project’.

 The review also involved extensive consultation with staff, students and visitors, including agents and contractors, to identify Curtin’s progress and where improvements could be made.
 The consultation was advertised in The West Australian, on the Curtin website, on Curtin FM 100.1 and via staff and student websites and social media channels.

 The consultation included: